buying french antiques at Chatou

 antiques at the chatou brocante fair

-And if you would like to get a longer taste of all the fair can offer, then take a look at the little video that we shot at Chatou this time last year.
+And if you would like a little taste of the fair, take a look at the short video we filmed at Chatou last year.
+It captures the feel of the place better than words ever could.

 Foire de Chatou